ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `OVERRIDE_WAF_ID`
-:   The ID of override WAF rule.
+:   The ID of the override WAF rule.
 Required.

 `--json`
 :   The JSON file or JSON string that is used to describe a override WAF rule.
 Required.